The Urgent Need for Acts of Loving Kindness

 By Rich Harwood

 “Hey bud, here you go.”
-I looked over to my right when hearing these words, only to see a young man handing a meal to an older homeless gentleman sitting on the sidewalk.
+I looked over to my right when hearing these words, only to see a young man handing a meal to an older man who seemed to be experiencing homelessness, sitting on the sidewalk.
 I know, there’s a long debate about whether such an action actually helps those in need.
 But in the world in which we live, we need all the acts of loving kindness we can muster.

 As I travel the country, I hear people from all walks of life, from all political persuasions, from all faiths and incomes, lament the state of our nation.